ktjeal/phylogeny/README.md

 musclealign(input_sequences)
 ```
+The output will provide the first 44 genes or proteins in the alignment, with gaps in the alignment being represented by dashes (-).

 4. Convert aligned sequence output from FASTA to phylip:

 This is a necessary step as the aligned output in FASTA format is incompatible with the tree generation software from BioPython